 There are three major differences between (a) victim restitution in a California criminal case and (b) a civil lawsuit.
 They are as follows:

 - Criminal victim restitution is…at least in theory…a quicker process than filing a civil lawsuit.
 Criminal victim restitution is typically ordered at the time of…or very close to… a defendant’s sentence.
 Many California civil lawsuits take years to resolve.

 - In a criminal prosecution, the victim submits his/her receipts, bills, etc. to the prosecution who then presents the figures to the defense and court.
-In a civil suit, the defendant’s lawyer requires the victim to participate in a deposition which could last for hours or even days.
-A deposition is analogous to a cross-examination by the defense attorney.
+In a civil suit, the defendant’s lawyer requires the victim to participate in a deposition that could last for hours or even days.
+A deposition is analogous to cross-examination by the defense attorney.
 And,

 - In a civil lawsuit filed by a crime victim, the victim’s attorney will collect a fee, generally between 30-40% of the total recovery.
-This is not the case with criminal victim restitution, because the prosecutor…who helps present the victim’s expenses…does not collect a fee.
+This is not the case with crime victim restitution, because the district attorney…who helps present the victim’s expenses…does not collect a fee.
 If a victim chooses to hire a private attorney to help collect a criminal restitution order, those fees may be added to the restitution amount.
 Common examples are lawsuits by victims of assault and battery and wrongful death lawsuits by the family of a murder victim.